-In light of the current Coronavirus situation, Creeds Farm will close from Tuesday 24 March.
+In light of the current Coronavirus situation, Creeds Farm will remain closed.
 We are monitoring the situation closely and our staff members are now working remotely.
 We are committed to be available for our Community and have put together a list of additional information that can be useful.

 |Get Information from Trusted Sources|